ivancuric/js-perf/README.md

 ## Parsing, compiling and executing

-Fundamentally, the problem of most non-performant JS is not running the code itself, but all the steps that have to be taken _before_ the code even starts doing it's ind
+Fundamentally, the problem of most non-performant JS is not running the code itself, but all the steps that have to be taken _before_ the code even starts doing it's intenden
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTYwNjc3MDI1MiwzNTIyMzU1OTMsLTc2OT
+eyJoaXN0b3J5IjpbLTE0NTAyOTY4NTIsMzUyMjM1NTkzLC03Nj
-UxNTQyXX0=
+k1MTU0Ml19
 -->